Want to improve your organization's overall productivity?

 Are there different business modeling techniques?

-There are more than 12 different kinds of process modeling techniques.
+There are more than 12 different kinds of BPM techniques.
 While some have been tried and tested for decades, others are relatively new.
 Below, we take a closer look at some of the most widely used and accepted process modeling techniques.

 Flowcharts depict a business process using different shapes and symbols.
 One flowchart typically showcases an independent workflow in a detailed layout.
 If your team wishes to represent the complete business process, they need to consolidate multiple flowcharts into one design.